lqze/expo/docs/pages/versions/unversioned/sdk/filesystem.md

   }
 }

-// Returns URI to our local gif file
+// Return URI to our local gif file
 // If our gif doesn't exist locally, it downloads it export async function getSingleGif(gifId: string) {
   await ensureDirExists();